joneswork/cysic-prover-monitor/README.md

   - Outputs prover logs to `/var/log/prover.log`.
   - Automatically trims the log file to the last **100,000 lines** to prevent excessive disk usage.
 - **Task Tracking:**
-  - Detects when a prover task starts or finishes, sends notifications to Feishu.
+  - Detects when a prover task starts or finishes and sends notifications to Feishu.
 - **Error Handling:**
   - Watches for fatal errors in prover output (e.g., TLS errors, execution failures).
   - Sends a Feishu alert and terminates itself when critical errors occur.